Troubleshooting Trane furnaces and heat pumps

 - Your Trane heat pump isn't removing warm air from the home—In this case, you may need to replace the compressor system as this system is responsible for ensuring that the heat pump is properly able to transfer heat in and out of the home.

-- Parts of your heating/cooling unit are getting covered in frost–The expansion valve is responsible for preventing this, so if you notice ice or frost that's preventing the flow of air, check the expansion valve.
+- Parts of your heating/cooling unit are getting covered in frost—The reversing valve is responsible for preventing this, so if you notice ice or frost that's preventing the flow of air, check the reversing valve.

 Air handler troubleshooting tips